 Even if you have set your price at $50, for example, it doesn’t mean that you can’t pay $30 for it, and you certainly don’t want to pay $70.
 Once the price reaches your budget level, and maybe even 10% more, if you don’t succeed in buying it, then cope with your disappointment and walk away.

-About the Author: Chris has been working in the decorating industry, specialising in french furniture.
+About the Author: Chris has been working in the decorating industry, specializing in french furniture.
 Over the last 4 years, Chris has published numerous articles on furniture buying and decoration.